PC Bottleneck Calculator

 Compatibility Check

-Know instantly if your CPU and GPU are a good match.
+Know instantly if your CPU and GPU are a good match, with simple CPU-bound/GPU-bound label and balance indicator for your combo.

 Bottleneck Score